 Photography has become the greatest form of validation and currency in our society.
 Many documents are actually considered invalid unless they have photographs attached to them; think of your driver’s license or passport.
 Consider even this: the deepest parts of space are places we, as a human race, understand almost exclusively through photographs.

-This addiction to validating our lives through photography and widespread access to the camera has made every common Instagrammer, Grandma at Christmas, student at a concert, marketing agency, and influencer a photographer and experience-collector of some sort (yes, this includes you).
-That said, it is now more important than ever that we all begin to understand what exactly a photograph is and what our responsibility is as photographers.
+This addiction to validating our lives through photography and widespread access to the camera has made every common Instagrammer, Grandma at Christmas, a student at a concert, marketing agency, and influencer a photographer and experience-collector of some sort (yes, this includes you).
+That said, it is now more important than ever that we all begin to understand what a photograph is and our responsibility as photographers.

 Let’s think of it this way: you, as a photographer, are an author and your photograph is the story you’re trying to tell.
-As an author, it is your job to do two things: 1) be an expert on the events, places, and people in your story and 2) use that expertise to write a story that is an accurate account of these events, places, and people.
+As an author, it is your job to do two things: 1) be an expert on the events, places, and people in your story, and 2) use that expertise to write a story that is an accurate account of these events, places, and people.
 Photographs are no different.
 If you use your camera, be it an iPhone or a Canon DSLR, to capture a slice of your experience or the experience of another person, then it is your responsibility to be an expert on that experience.
 We cannot photograph what we don’t know, and if cameras, by nature, only have the capacity to display a dimensioned amount of space, and if the only world we see is through our camera, then we are neglecting invaluable information about our experiences that would enable us to tell our stories with integrity.